 Common Disorders Affecting the Vestibular System

 Although the vestibular system is strong, it’s not impervious to disorders.
-These conditions can significantly disrupt a person’s balance and spatial orientation.
+These issues can significantly disrupt a person’s balance and spatial orientation.
 Some of the most common vestibular disorders our Maryville, IL physical therapists treat include:

-- Labyrinthitis and Vestibular Neuritis: Both conditions involve inflammation, either of the inner ear itself (labyrinthitis) or the vestibular nerve (vestibular neuritis).
+- Labyrinthitis and Vestibular Neuritis: Labyrinthitis and Vestibular Neuritis involve inflammation, either of the inner ear itself (labyrinthitis) or the vestibular nerve (vestibular neuritis).
 The inflammation can lead to vertigo, dizziness, and imbalance.

-- Falls: A heightened chance of falling can be a consequence of various vestibular disorders, notably in older adults.
+- Falls: An increased risk of falls can be a consequence of various vestibular disorders, particularly in older adults.

-- Post-Concussion Syndrome: In the aftermath of a concussion, individuals may experience vestibular issues such as dizziness, balance problems, and difficulty focusing the eyes.
+- Post-Concussion Syndrome: Following a concussion, individuals may experience vestibular issues such as dizziness, balance problems, and coordinating the eyes.

 How Maryville, IL Physical Therapists Use Vestibular Therapy in Treatment

 - Gaze Stabilization Exercises: Such exercises are vital for patients who have trouble focusing their eyes due to vestibular disorders.
-Practices like the VOR (Vestibulo-Ocular Reflex) exercises aid in enhancing the coordination between the eyes and the inner ear system, enhancing visual stability during head movements.
+Practices like the VOR (Vestibulo-Ocular Reflex) exercises aid in enhancing the coordination between the eyes and the inner ear system, improving visual stability during head movements.

 Customized Treatment Options for Maryville, IL Vestibular Therapy

-- Severity and Duration of the Disorder: The intensity and length of therapy are adapted according to the severity and chronicity of the disorder.
+- Severity and Duration of the Disorder: Therapy intensity and duration are adapted according to the severity and chronicity of the disorder.

-- Patient’s Lifestyle and Goals: Therapy plans consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.
+- Patient’s Lifestyle and Goals: Rehabilitation approaches consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.

 Why Choose Axes for Vestibular Therapy in Maryville, IL

 - Commitment to Improving Lives: Axes’ mission extends beyond just treating symptoms.
-We are committed to improving our patients’ overall quality of life, facilitating you to return to your daily activities with security and confidence.
+We are committed to improving our patients’ overall quality of life, enabling you to return to your daily activities with security and confidence.

-Call Axes Physical Therapy in Maryville, IL for Your Vestibular Therapy
+Contact Axes Physical Therapy in Maryville, IL for Your Vestibular Therapy